 The tea may cause abdominal discomfort.

 Hibiscus tea contains no caffeine and may boost overall health.
-It’s been found to have positive effects on blood pressure and lipid levels, and may have anticancer properties as well.
-It may also have a positive effect on your prostate, though studies on the prostate have looked at prostate cancer, not BPH.
+It’s been found to have positive effects on blood pressure and

 Its tart and tangy flavor makes it easy to drink.
 You can use dried or fresh hibiscus flowers to make the tea.
 Serve it hot or chilled with honey and a squeeze of fresh lemon.

 Hibiscus can affect blood sugar levels and blood pressure, and it can interact with acetaminophen (Tylenol).
 Do not take within two weeks of a scheduled surgery.

 When an enlarged prostate starts to impact a man’s quality of life, he’ll likely turn to his physician for relief.
 There are numerous drugs on the market to treat BPH.
 The Prostate Cancer Foundation suggests that most men over the age of 60 are either on or considering a medication for BPH.

 Surgery is also an option.
 Surgery for BPH is intended to remove the enlarged tissue pressing against the urethra.
 This surgery is possible with the use of a laser, entrance through the penis, or with an external incision.